Abdominal surface anatomy can be described when viewed from in front of the abdomen in 2 ways:

 All three bones of the pelvis (the ilium, ischium, and pubis) together form the acetabulum.
 The three bones ar...

 The shape of the acromion had been initially divided into three types (which was known as the Bigliani classification) 3, to which a fourth has been added 2.
-They are useful as a standardised way of describing the acromion, as well as predicting to a degree the incidence of impingement.
+They are used as a standardised way of describing the acromion, as well as predicting to a degree the incidence of impingement.

 The acromioclavicular (AC) joint is a plane synovial joint of the pectoral girdle.